 ByBit is P2P cryptocurrency futures exchange that is based in Singapore.
 The exchange operates under Bybit Fintech Limited which is a company that is registered in the British Virgin Islands.

 In their about us page, the exchange claims that they have a team which is comprised of experts in blockchain technology and finance.
-For example, their R&D team has experts that hail from BAT and their risk management team is comprised of Morgan Stanley alums.
+For example, their technology team has people who hail from Morgan Stanley, Tencent etc. You can check them out on linkedin.

 The primary product offered on the exchange is perpetual futures products with 100:1 leverage.
 This means that they are trying to compete with established exchanges such as BitMEX and Deribit which have similar non-expiry futures products.